ls1intum/Athena-CoFee/load-balancer/README.md

 Balances load for incoming Artemis-requests to underlying compute nodes

-the following API-route will be available after start:
+the following API-routes will be available after start:

 - [http://localhost:8000/queueStatus](http://localhost:8000/queueStatus) (GET) to get queue statistics
 - [http://localhost:8000/submit](http://localhost:8000/submit) (POST) for Artemis to submit a new Job